Skip to content

 Limited enrollment, on purpose

-Asymptode is not built to maximize headcount.
-A smaller roster means I can prepare properly, remember your child’s patterns, and keep parent updates honest.
-When capacity is full, we waitlist transparently rather than diluting attention.
+Asymptode isn’t built to maximize headcount.
+A smaller roster lets me prepare properly, remember each student's patterns, and keep parent updates honest.
+When capacity is full, we waitlist transparently.

-No batches: every working session is one student and one mentor.
+No batches—every session is one student and one mentor.

-No teaching assistants: you work with the same person who designs the plan.
+No teaching assistants—you work with the person who designs the plan.

 How it works